Parent page: ECAD-MCAD CoDesign

 - The via surface shapes are also included when the Build 3D geometry for Copper and Solder Mask option is enabled.
 Enable the Build Vias option to include the via copper barrels.

-- When the Build 3D geometry for Copper and Solder Mask option is enabled, from CoDesigner 2.7 onward, the component overlay (silkscreen) decal is applied to the face of the solder mask extrude.
+- When the Build 3D geometry for Copper and Solder Mask option is enabled, the component overlay (silkscreen) decal is applied to the face of the solder mask extrude.

 - Depending on the complexity of the design, including the copper geometry and vias can significantly increase the file size and the time to Pull the design into MCAD.